-Working after normal business hours (which are 8:00 AM-5:00 PM) is possible by planning your work accordingly.
-If chemicals are needed to work beyond 5:00 PM, discuss your need with a Core staff member either by email or in person before 5:00 PM.
-You must sign out your chemicals.
-You can then return to the cleanroom to complete your work after hours.
+Working after normal business hours (which are 8:00 AM-5:00 PM) is possible by planning your work accordingly and make sure to schedule your delivery with HazMatServ sufficiently in advance.

-The important part is communicating to AEP Core staff what you wish to do.
+The important part is communicating to AEP Core and HazMatServ staff what you wish to do.